About The Hispanic Youth Leadership Academy (HYLA)

 Requirements for HYLA:

-- Be a High School or College Student in good academic standing.
+- Be a high school or college student in good academic standing.

 - Participate in local ministry setting (a church, campus ministry, etc.).

-- Desire to explore your relationship with God and the United Methodist Church as an institution.
+- Desire to explore your relationship with God and potential for leadership.

-- Did you know that the hispanic population is the fastest growing population in the USA and is the largest minority group on college campuses?
+- Did you know that the Hispanic population is the fastest growing population in the USA and is the largest minority group on college campuses?

-- Did you know that the high school dropout rates among hispanics (18-24 yrs) was 14% in 2003? only 9% from University and only 2% from graduate degrees?
+- Did you know that the high school dropout rates among Hispanics (18-24 yrs) was 14% in 2003? only 9% from University and only 2% from graduate degrees?